huangwei-pku/huangwei-pku.github.io/research.md

 **Social Norms and the Impact of Early Life Events on Gender Inequality.** with Albert Park and Wei Luo, Revision Requested at *Journal of Human Resources*.

-**When Giving Hurts: Impact of Exposure to China’s Land Reform on Education Attainment and Labor Market Outcomes.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang, Revision Requested at *Journal of Economic Behavior & Organization*
+**When Giving Hurts: Impact of Exposure to China’s Land Reform on Education Attainment and Labor Market Outcomes.** with Zhian Hu, Wei Luo, Wuyue You, and Chuanchuan Zhang, Revision Requested at *Journal of Economic Behavior & Organization*.

 **Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng, Revision Requested at *Journal of Labor Economics*.

-**Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study** with Yiping Wang, Hantao Wu, and Yi Zhou, Revision Requested at *Journal of Population Economics*.
+**Motherhood Penalty and Low Fertility in China: A Pseudo-Event Study.** with Yiping Wang, Hantao Wu, and Yi Zhou, Revision Requested at *Journal of Population Economics*.

 **Understanding the Effects of Education on Health: Evidence from China.** with Chuanchuan Zhang, Reject & Resubmit, *Journal of Health Economics*.

-**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China** with Yueping Song, Yiping Wang, and Hantao Wu.
+**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Yueping Song, Yiping Wang, and Hantao Wu.
 (Under review)

 **How Do Public Pensions Change Eldercare and Social Customs with Son Preference: Evidence from China.** with Naijia Guo and Ruixin Wang.
 (Under review)